junxit/us-congress-bills-112/metadata.md

 - 2012-02-03 — Placed on the Union Calendar, Calendar No. 265.
 - 2012-02-03 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-387.
 - 2012-02-03 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-387.
+- 2012-02-06 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hastings (WA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-02-06 — Considered as unfinished business. (consideration: CR H489-490)
+- 2012-02-06 — Considered under suspension of the rules. (consideration: CR H483-485)
+- 2012-02-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1162.
+- 2012-02-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-06 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2012-02-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 7 (Roll no. 35). (text: CR H483-484)
+- 2012-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 381 - 7 (Roll no. 35).(text: CR H483-484)